PiotrZPL/sklnau8825max-on-linux/README.md

 - basic command line knowledge

 ### Firmware installation
-Install [MrChromebox's UEFI firmware](https://mrchromebox.tech/) on your device
+Install [MrChromebox's UEFI firmware](https://mrchromebox.tech/) on your device.
 <br>Warning!
 <br>This will void your warranty and may brick your device!